voyagerx3/MCDWT/README.md

 A sequence `V` of `n` images.

 ### MCDWT output
-A sequence `T` of `n` pyramids, organized in `l` temporal subbands, where each subband is a sequence of pyramids.
+A sequence `T` of `n` (wavelet) pyramids, organized in `l` temporal subbands, where each subband is a sequence of pyramids.
 The number of input and output pyramids is the same.

 For example, if `l=2` and `n=5`: